Suicide of Sushant Singh Rajput: Narcotics case

 On 26 August 2020, the Narcotics Control Bureau (NCB), India's national drug law enforcement agency, registered an FIR against Rhea, her brother Showik, and three others.
 The ED had requested the NCB to join the investigation after its financial probe found that drugs were supplied to Rhea and Sushant.
 Specifically, the FIR invoked sections of India's Narcotic Drugs and Psychotropic Substances Act (NDPS Act) dealing with cannabis.
 On 4 September 2020, the NCB arrested Showik Chakraborty and Sushant Singh Rajput's house manager, charging them under provisions of the NDPS Act.
-The NCB arrested Rhea Chakraborty on 9 September for allegedly procuring drugs for Rajput; she was one of 20 persons arrested by the NCB in connection with the drugs angle being probed in the actor's death.
+The NCB arrested Rhea Chakraborty on 9 September for allegedly procuring drugs for Rajput; she was one of 20 people arrested by the NCB in connection with the drugs angle being probed in the actor's death.
 On 6 October 2020, Mumbai Sessions Court extended Chakraborty's judicial remand until 20 October 2020, but a day later, she was granted bail by the Bombay High Court.
 The high court rejected the NCB's theory that Chakraborty had harboured and financed Rajput's drug addiction, finding instead that she was not part of the chain of drug dealers involved in the case.
 "She has not forwarded the drugs allegedly procured by her to somebody else to earn monetary or other benefits," wrote Justice Sarang Kotwal.
 On 5 March 2021, the NCB submitted a chargesheet against 33 people, including Chakraborty and her brother.
 On 28 May 2021, Singh's flatmate Siddarth Pithani was arrested by NCB.
 After 2 unsuccessful bail applications, Pithani was granted bail on 4 July 2022.
 On 12 July 2022, the NCB filed draft charges against 35 people, including Rhea Chakraborty and her brother.
 The NCB claimed that Rajput had been using numerous people to obtain drugs since 2018 and accused his flatmate Pithani and others of "aiding and abetting" Rajput to "extreme drug addiction."